County's push for plasma is paying off

 "Twenty people were waiting for plasma and there wasn’t a drop of it on the shelves," Supervisor Mike Maggard recalled Houchin Community Blood Bank representatives telling the board in late July.

 The county initiated an effort to have staff reach out to people who had recovered from the virus and encourage them to donate.
-Now, about 20 people a day are heading into the blood bank to donate, according to Houchin Creative Development Coordinator Rachel Parlier.
+Since the beginning of the month, 153 people have donated plasma, according to Houchin Creative Development Coordinator Rachel Parlier.
+Prior to that, 231 people had donated over a three and a half month period ending July 31, according to the numbers provided by Parlier.

 "They're actually doing a stellar job getting the word out on that," Parlier said of the county's effort.